awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-kpl-consumer-deaggregation.md

 While processing KPL user records, the KCL writes the subsequence number into Amazon DynamoDB as an extra field for each row\.
 Previous versions of the KCL used `AFTER_SEQUENCE_NUMBER` to fetch records when resuming checkpoints\.
 The current KCL with KPL support uses `AT_SEQUENCE_NUMBER` instead\.
 When the record at the checkpointed sequence number is retrieved, the checkpointed subsequence number is checked, and subrecords are dropped as appropriate \(which may be all of them, if the last subrecord is the one checkpointed\)\.
 Again, non\-aggregated records can be thought of as aggregated records with a single subrecord, so the same algorithm works for both aggregated and non\-aggregated records\.

-## Using GetRecords Directly<a name="w3ab1c11b7b7c27b9"></a>
+## Using GetRecords Directly<a name="kinesis-kpl-consumer-deaggregation-getrecords"></a>

-You can also choose not to use the KCL but instead invoke the API operation `GetRecords` directly to retrieve Kinesis Streams records\.
+You can also choose not to use the KCL but instead invoke the API operation `GetRecords` directly to retrieve Kinesis Data Streams records\.
 To unpack these retrieved records into your original KPL user records, call one of the following static operations in `UserRecord.java`:

 ```
 public static List<Record> deaggregate(List<Record> records)